RISE Publishes Regional Study and Guidelines on Social Entrepreneurship in the Western Balkans

 Some of the most significant findings from both parts are the following:

-- 2/3 of the Western Balkan governments haven’t adopted an official definition of social entrepreneurship, as well as the specific legislation on social enterprises; social entrepreneurship is gaining importance as a legislative topic in the rest of the region.
+2 out of 6 Western Balkan governments have adopted an official definition of social entrepreneurship, as well as the specific legislation on social enterprises; social entrepreneurship is gaining importance as a legislative topic in the rest of the region.

 Until specific legal form for social enterprises develops in Western Balkan 6, enterprises mainly operate using a legal form of association, cooperative or limited liability company;

-- In each of the WB6 there are at least three national stakeholders which have designed and are implementing specific support programs for young and/or social entrepreneurs.
-The private support structures and programs are still fragile and non-sustainable without the financial support of third parties;
+In each of the WB6, at least three national stakeholders have designed and are implementing specific support programs for young and/or social entrepreneurs.
+The private support structures and programs are in the process of reaching sustainability without the financial support of third parties;

-- Across the region, entrepreneurship is introduced in primary and secondary education programs, and in some cases, also in tertiary education.
-On the other hand, those curricula miss the goal of development of the entrepreneurial mindset and to focus on the practice of the skills;
+Across the region, entrepreneurship is introduced in primary and secondary education programs, and in some cases, also in tertiary education.
+Entrepreneurial education curricula could benefit from the development of the entrepreneurial mindset and focusing on the practice of the skills;

-- Funding opportunities are mostly in the form of grants and seed investments; even if networks of business angels and other private investors are active in entrepreneurship development in some of the Western Balkan six, there are no solid programs or examples of social enterprise private investments;
+Funding opportunities are mainly in the form of grants and seed investments; with networks of business angels and other private investors active in some of Western Balkans 6, steps to be taken should be the development of solidifying programs or support to of social enterprise private investments;

-- Numerous successful social enterprises can be presented as role models in the regional ecosystem.
+Numerous successful social enterprises are in existence and can be presented as role models in the regional ecosystem.